Mmmh (song): Music video and promotion

-An accompanying music video for "Mmmh" was uploaded to SM Entertainment's official YouTube channel, six hours ahead with the single's release.
+An accompanying dystopian sci-fi themed music video for "Mmmh" was uploaded to SM Entertainment's official YouTube channel, six hours ahead with the single's release.
 It was preceded by a teaser released on the same platform on November 26.
 The video features the singer's looking upon the city from the edge of a rooftop with striking looks featuring an ombré mullet and colorful garments as he dances to the sensual track.
 The visuals end with the singer standing on top of a building with a neon-lit city serving as the background.

 Before the official release, Kai held an online press conference with Baekhyun as his MC, where he talked about the song for the first time for the media.
 An hour before the release, he held a live broadcast through Naver's V Live app, where he talked about the album, songs and production process.

-Kai performed "Mmmh" for the first time on Naver Now Party B.
+Kai performed and promoted "Mmmh" for the first time on Naver Now Party B. And also with televised live performances on various South Korean music programs including Music Bank, Show!
+Music Core and Inkigayo.

 Commercial performance

-"Mmmh" debuted at number 26 on the Gaon Digital Chart issue dated November 29 to December 5, 2020.
-The song also debuted at number one on the component Download Chart.
-Additionally, the song charted at number 23 on the US Billboard World Digital Song Sales chart.
+The song debuted at number 26 on the Gaon Digital Chart issue dated November 29 to December 5, 2020.
+And also debuted at number 1, 15 and 178 on the components Download Chart, BGM Chart and Streaming Chart, respectively.
+Additionally, the song charted at number 15 on the US Billboard World Digital Song Sales chart.